 Getting toddlers to drink water can be a bit of a challenge.
 Some prefer only milk, while others won’t hear of any drink that isn’t juice.
-While there is no harm in keeping other beverages in the rotation (within healthy limits), it’s important to make sure that no other drink is getting in the way of his H20 intake.
+While there is no harm in keeping other beverages in the rotation (within healthy limits), it’s important to make sure that no other drink is getting in the way of their H20 intake.

 Why is water so important?